After You Apply

 - Attach an official bank statement(s).
 The name on the declaration must match the account holder on the bank statement(s).

 Bank statements must be in English.
-English translations must be signed and sealed by the appropriate bank or government official.
 Each bank statement submitted must include the following details:

 - The name of your financial supporter.
 The translated name must be on the original document (not handwritten in).

 - The date.
 Documents must be dated no more than one year (12 months) prior to the date classes begin for the desired term of enrollment.

 - The amount of available funds and the type of currency.

 Information about Financial Support from a Sponsoring Agency, Government, or Non-IU Scholarship

 If you will be receiving support from a scholarship agency, you must attach an official scholarship letter which explains the terms and the amounts of the award.
 Companies should provide a statement indicating that they have the amount currently available.

 Proof of funds usually includes bank statements and/or scholarship letters.
 Organizations and/or companies providing scholarships or paid study leave for you should provide an award letter outlining the details of the award in U.S. dollar amounts.
 The letter must contain:

 - The name of the student being given the award

 - The amount of money available for each year of study including the terms of support (i.e., a breakdown of what the award is intended to cover: tuition, fees, living expenses, dependents, etc.)